CharlieGreenman/webpack2-angular2-razroo/README.md

     * Preserves ES6 in reports
   * e2e
     * Uses protractor
-* Yarn for super uber fast package management and stuff                                            |
+* Yarn for super uber fast package management and stuff

+This build heavily promotes angular-cli.
+Even though the build use's redux and sass/css-modules, it is still the best of options.
+Feel free to contribute to angular-cli.